CarimDayZ/dayz-mod-carim/README.md

 ## Map

 Provides an in-game map for saving markers and viewing party members.
 Open with the vanilla configurable key (default: `M`).
 Double-click to add a marker, double-right-click to edit and remove.
+Toggle visibility with a configurable key (default: `K`).

 To apply a nicer style than vanilla with additional locations, you can use [the CarimMapStyle mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3483791557).